Decinco/supabase_satisfactory/README.md

 # supabase_satisfactory

-A Codex-like interface for all craftable items in Satisfactory, for mobiles
+A Codex-like interface for all craftable items in Satisfactory, for mobile interfaces